 Connect Meetings – Adding Value to Your Network

 One of the most effective ways to get to know your networking partners is to have Connect Meetings, which are essentially face to face, getting to know each other appointments.
-By getting to know our referral partners, we will be better equipped to refer them to their ideal prospects and perhaps even deepen relationships based on knowing them better, liking them, trusting them, and valuing what they offer to their clients.
+By getting to know our networking partners, we will be better equipped to introduce them to their ideal prospects and perhaps even deepen relationships based on knowing them better, liking them, trusting them, and valuing what they offer to their clients.

-Five Things to Avoid For Effective Connect Meetings
+Six Things to Avoid For Effective Connect Meetings

 - Timing Issues – postponing, being late, or canceling (especially last minute) convey that we don’t respect their time or our own and may convey that you don’t value the other person.
+Also, it may reflect on how we will treat any referrals given in an unprofessional manner.

 - Open-ended meeting length – it can be very easy to have longer than necessary connect meetings.
 Let’s face it, hanging out with a new friend is typically a lot more fun than working.
 So, unless you are having a connect meeting outside normal productive time, it is best to set a start and stop time and respect each other’s time and productivity.

 - Emotionally charged topics – some topics can be abrasive and perhaps aggressive.
 Avoid talking about politics, sex, religion, and other emotionally charged topics.
 Such topics, while great for debate, can quickly derail an otherwise great relationship.
+With this, include the use of profane language unless both parties are totally comfortable, as well as others within earshot.

-Six Tips for Great Connect Meetings
+Seven Secrets for Great Connect Meetings

-- Curious Mindset – you’re getting to know someone and being curious helps us to convey that we care enough to be curious and ensures that we ask great questions.
+- Curious Mindset – you’re getting to know someone and being curious helps us convey we care enough to be curious and ensures that we ask great questions.
 Even though you may know someone in a similar profession or even in the same company, your new friend may have a completely different perspective and definitely has a uniqueness.

 - Be prepared – research your new friend using social media.
 Learn what you can about them on social media and elsewhere on the internet including reading articles about them and what they do.
 If appropriate, do a little homework on their company and interests.